Online Data Entry Courses and Schools

 What Should I Look for in a School?

 Because most data entry courses are offered at the certificate level, you should seek out programs at community colleges or other 2-year schools.
-If you live far away from the school you like, make sure that the program is available fully online.
-Some schools may require you to complete computer lab work on campus.
+Some courses may be fully online while others may require you to complete computer lab work on campus.